Mortgage Prepayment: Money in the Bank

 In order to pay-off your mortgage early, you will have to pay over and above your monthly payment.
 So, if your payment is $1,000/month, you would need to pay more than $1,000/month to your mortgage company.
 Provided that there are no prepayment penalties, I would argue that this is a great use of your resources.
 The extra money should go directly to your principle balance, decreasing both your principle balance and the amount of interest that you owe.
 Keep in mind that the amount of interest that you pay over the lifetime of the loan is front loaded, meaning that for the first 15 years or so on a 30-year mortgage, you are paying more interest than principal.
 The faster you can knock down that principal balance, the less interest you will be paying the bank – which could save you tens of thousands of dollars during the life of the loan.
 On a $200,000 loan at 6% interest, just $50/month extra can eliminate 3 years on your loan!
+Not to mention, it’s a low-risk investment with an instant return.
 Now, that is saving money!

 Professional financial advisors would almost never give you this sort of advice.
 They would argue that you can make more money by investing it in some form of securities.
 Their typical simple mathematical reasoning for this usually goes as follows:

 Your mortgage interest rate is costing you approximately 4% interest on your investment.
 However, over time, the stock market gives you a rate of return somewhere around 10%.
 Therefore, if you invest the extra money you have, you would earn 6% more than you would by paying off your mortgage early.